The peer reviewed journal of the Hull Geological Society

 The Editor of the website may decide to publish the article as a PDF, if that format produces a smaller file than HTML.
 The PDF version for the web will keep to the format above.

-There will also be a “print on demand” version in PDF that will be formatted similar to the printed format (see below).
+There will also be a “print on demand” version in PDF that will be formatted in a style similar to the printed format (see below).